-Average Increase

-Percentage (Decrease)
+Average Percentage Increase (Decrease)

 Increase in Revenue

-(Decrease) (Dollars in

-Effective Date in Rates Millions)
+Effective Date (Decrease) in Rates (Dollars in Millions)

 November 1, 2015 0.5% \$5.3

 Property Tax Tracker Mechanism

 The purpose of the property tax tracker mechanism is to pass through the cost of all property taxes incurred by the Company.
 The mechanism was implemented in 2013 and removed property taxes from general rates and included those costs as a component rate.
 After the implementation, the mechanism acts as a tracker rate schedule and collects the total amount of property taxes assessed.
 The tracker will be adjusted each year in May based on that year's assessed property taxes.